 Here, we’ll look at some of the popular Medicare Supplement plans offered in New Jersey and their key differences.

 New Jersey has one of the highest Medigap enrollment rates of any state.
-In total, there are over 480,000 New Jersey citizens covered with a Medicare Supplement plan, nearly 37% of the state’s population.
-That percentage is higher than many neighboring ‘big-name’ markets, including New York, Connecticut, and Massachusetts.
+Over 480,000 New Jersey citizens are covered with a Medicare Supplement plan, nearly 37% of the state’s population.
+That percentage exceeds many neighboring ‘big-name’ markets, including New York, Connecticut, and Massachusetts.

-The most sought-after Medigap plan in the state is Plan F, which aligns with most other states’ preferences.
+Plan F is the most sought-after Medigap plan in the state, which aligns with most other states’ preferences.
 Specifically, Plan F accounts for over 190,000 of the state’s 480,000 Medigap enrollees.

 Despite the benefits in each Medicare Supplement Plan remaining equal from state to state, the costs of each plan are subject to wild change.
 You might end up paying more or less for your Medigap coverage depending on the following factors:

-- Where you live & where you enroll
+- Where do you live & where did you enroll

 - Age and gender

 - History of tobacco use

 Visit our FAQ and learn more about the factors driving your Medigap coverage’s price.